 Thoughts on the Bigger Picture

 As always, we thank you for your confidence in the Litman Gregory Masters Funds.
-Our commitment and confidence is reflected in the collective personal investments in the funds by Litman Gregory principals, employees, and the funds’ trustees of over $21 million, as of June 30, 2017.
+Our commitment and confidence is reflected in the collective personal investments in the funds by Litman Gregory principals, our employees, and the funds’ trustees of over $21 million, as of June 30, 2018.